 - a.
-Review and assess codes and standards which affect the design, installation, and operation of energy storage systems. - b.
+Review and assess codes and standards which affect the design, installation, and operation of ESS systems. - b.
 Identify gaps in knowledge that require research and analysis that can serve as a basis for criteria in those codes and standards. - c.
 Identify areas in codes and standards that are potentially in need of revision or enhancement and can benefit from activities conducted under research and development. - d.
 Develop input for new or revisions to existing codes and standards through individual stakeholders, facilitated task forces, or through laboratory staff supporting these efforts.

-The purpose of this document is to support the above activities by providing information on efforts being conducted by U.S. standards developing organizations (SDOs) and other entities that are focused on energy storage system (ESS) safety.
-Note that IEC documents related to ESS are listed on the last page of this document.
+The purpose of this document is to support the above activities by providing information on current and upcoming efforts being conducted by U.S. standards developing organizations (SDOs) and other entities that are focused on energy storage system safety (IEC documents are listed last).